Morpheus636/zeal-cli/docs/README.md

 To ask a question or get support, you can join my [Discord Server](https://discord.morpheus636.com) or create a Discussions thread within this repository.

 ## Contributing
-To contribute to this project, view the Contribution Docs found in [CONTRIBUTING.md](CONTRIBUTING.md)
+This project is maintained my Morpheus636.
+Contribution guidelines for all of my projects can be found at https://docs.morpheus636.com/contributing

 ## Credits
-Zeal_CLI sources docsets from [Dash](https://kapeli.com/dash), just like Zeal.
+- Zeal_CLI sources docsets from [Dash](https://kapeli.com/dash), just like Zeal.
 Special thanks to Dash's developer, [Kapeli](https://github.com/Kapeli) for granting me permission to use their docsets.

 # Copyright Notice
 © Copyright 2021-2022 Josh Levin ([Morpheus636](https://github.com/morpheus636))